cscorley/dissertation/chapters/4_results/3_combo.md

 In this section, we will describe the results of the study outlined in Section
 \ref{method-combo}.

-RQ 3.5.1 ask whether a single topic model can be used for more than a single task, specifically for feature location and developer identification.
+\cone{} ask whether a single topic model can be used for more than a single task, specifically for feature location and developer identification.
 Tables
 \ref{table:bookkeeper_model_sweep}, \ref{table:mahout_model_sweep},
 \ref{table:openjpa_model_sweep}, \ref{table:pig_model_sweep},